sashmlv/neonemacs/README.md

 *This config will be updated as soon as will needed.*
 *This project will never be claim complete or not buggy.*

+### Features:
+* Long undo-tree history, that do not lost between sessions.

 ### Usage:
 * Move file "init.el" from "configs" directory, into "~/.emacs.d/" directory;
 * Set in file "~/.emacs.d/init.el" full path to file "index.el", which in "configs" directory;